shospodarets/shospodarets.github.io/_posts/2017-02-12-native-ecmascript-modules-dynamic-import.md

 And the third difference:
 the dynamically imported scripts are executed not in the order they appear in the code.
 Though the static `import` guarantees you to execute the scripts in the order.
-You have to know this feature, as each dynamic import lives by it's own and is not connected to/doesn't wait for others to be finished.
+You have to know this feature, as each dynamic import lives by its own and is not connected to/doesn't wait for others to be finished.